All applications are due by 11:59 p.m. ET on the date listed to be considered for the round.

 Transcripts must be submitted from every undergraduate or postgraduate institution you’ve attended.
 Unofficial transcripts may be uploaded to your application and are sufficient for evaluation.
 If you are admitted to the program, final official transcripts will be required from every institution attended prior to starting the program.

-The GMAT/GRE requirement is waived for any student who at the time of application has a cumulative (not major) GPA of 3.30 or above from their undergraduate degree granting institution (applicants who are required to submit a WES evaluation will be evaluated for qualification on the basis of their WES GPA).
+The GRE/GMAT requirement is waived for any student who at the time of application has a cumulative (not major) GPA of 3.30 or above (rounded from the third decimal place) from their undergraduate degree-granting institution (applicants who are required to submit a WES evaluation will be evaluated for qualification on the basis of their WES GPA).
 Please note that the Admissions Committee does reserve the right to request test scores if they feel it is necessary to better evaluate an application.

-Students required to provide an exam score can provide either GMAT or GRE scores, which are valid for five years after you take the exam.
+You can provide GMAT or GRE scores taken either at a test center or online, which are valid for five years after taking the exam.
 You may self-report your score on the application or upload unofficial score reports.
 If accepted, official reports will be required.
 If you take the GMAT or GRE more than once, we will use your highest total score and the corresponding breakout scores in evaluating your application.
 We do not mix and match scores.
-The Michigan Ross GMAT reporting code is SN1-J6-34; our GRE reporting code is 1839.
-Reporting codes are valid for several Ross graduate programs.
+Ross’ GMAT reporting code is SN1-J6-34; our GRE reporting code is 1839; reporting codes are valid for several Ross graduate programs.

-Your resume should include up-to-date educational information and professional experience.
-Please include dates.
+Your resume should include up-to-date educational information and professional experience (please include dates).
 These should correspond with the dates you provide in your application.
 You may include community/professional service activities as well as hobbies/interests.
-We recommend that your resume be no longer than one page.

 An academic challenge I faced as a college student is/was…